235u/proposals/EzparkTechnology/docs/competence.md

 # Competence

-Based on the [Programmer Competency Matrix](https://sijinjoseph.com/programmer-competency-matrix/) by Sijin Joseph, oldie but goldie
+Inspired by the [Programmer Competency Matrix](https://sijinjoseph.com/programmer-competency-matrix/) by Sijin Joseph, oldie but goldie

 ## Experience